-I tried on a shirt this morning, something cable-knit and thick, something that reminded me of winter afternoons and drinking hot chocolate on the porch of my house back home.
+I tried on a shirt this morning, something cable-knit and thick, something that reminded me of winter afternoons and drinking hot chocolate on the porch of the house I grew up in.
 As I pulled it over my shoulders, I was reminded, suddenly, of my late grandmother.
 One whom I can only remember from pictures.
 One who slipped away from our family, away from our lives, away away from this earth all too soon.

 I’m not sure what made me think of her.
 It’s been a few years now since her passing.
 I guess, really, I’m still not sure if she loved me.
 She was only a part of our lives when I was young.